ramoncunha/ramoncunha/README.md

 ### I'm Ramon!

-- 💼 Working as Java developer at Inter.
+- 💼 Working as Back-end Developer at Inter.
 - 🚀 My stack is basically Java.
-I also known a bit of C#, JavaScript, Python.
+I also known a bit of Kotlin, JavaScript, Python.
 - Checkout my blog [here](https://ramoncunha.netlify.app/).
 <!--
 **ramoncunha/ramoncunha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.